danjperron/PicoWSolar/README.md

 I modified the TP4056 charger by replacing the TP4056 I.C. with a low drop diode (~0.2V) on low current.
 <img src="tp4056mod2.jpg" height=320>

-Data are sent by MQTT to a mosquitto server go to light sleep.
+Data are sent by MQTT to a mosquitto server and after it goes to light sleep.
 The running cycle depends of the battery Voltage  from 1 to 5 minutes.
 Right now a minute cycle will discharge the battery even in full sun.
 This is a good way to be sure that I will never overcharged the battery.

 The system publish 5 topics which are,